nathan-gs/nathan-gs.github.com/_posts/2024-02-05-azure-ai-speech-tts-improving-pronunciations-with-ai.md

 Pre-processing text before transforming it into synthesized speech is a critical step to ensure natural-sounding and contextually accurate output.
 Azure AI Language and Azure OpenAI play integral roles in enhancing this pre-processing phase, along with the incorporation of custom lexicons.

-#### Pronounciations
+#### Pronunciations

 __Detect Named Entities using Azure AI Language__: [Azure AI Language Named Entity Recognition (NER)](https://learn.microsoft.com/en-us/azure/ai-services/language-service/named-entity-recognition/overview) is employed to detect entities like persons, organizations, locations, and more.
 This capability is crucial because likely most errors are made when pronouncing these.

 __Generate Pronunciations using Azure OpenAI__: [Azure OpenAI](https://learn.microsoft.com/en-us/azure/ai-services/openai/) is utilized to generate pronunciations for the identified named entities.

-__Cache__: save and reuse entities and pronounciations.
+__Cache__: save and reuse entities and Pronunciations.
 Azure AI Speech has native support for loading [Lexicons](https://learn.microsoft.com/en-us/azure/ai-services/speech-service/speech-synthesis-markup-pronunciation#custom-lexicon-file-examples) from blob storage.

 #### Language Detection